J33R4FF3/J33R4FF3.github.io/_posts/2021-02-03-Creating-TCP-Bind-Shell-with-C_2.md

 <h3>Stage 7 - Spawn the shell, if password is correct</h3>

 So, if we entered the correct password then the code would have jumped over the jne (jump if not equal) instruction and continued on to our execve code where we will actually launch our /bin/sh shell.
 We will once again be using the stack for this one and to do this we need to clearly understand how execve accepts the arguments.
+We will not be passing any commandline arguments or environmental variable arguments, so it should look something like this:

 <table style="width:100%">
   <tr>